ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 Create a PostgresSQL database named 'bookkeeper_api' by opening your terminal and typing in the following command:<br>
 `createdb bookkeeper_api`

-**NOTE:** You can use postico to check this has been created successfully.
+**NOTE:** You can use Postico to check this has been created successfully.

 **4. Running the application:**<br>
 After opening your cloned bookkeeper_backend_project file in Intellij IDEA, go to the 'BookkeeperBackendProjectApplication' section and press the play button at the top of the file.
 This will run the API.
 Also ensure that it is running on port 8080.